On Kakeya maps with regularity assumptions: Introduction

-since, as we shall see, the inner integral is a polynomial in $t$ with leading term $t^{n-1}.$ This is very similar to an observation by Katz and Rogers in \cite{katz2018polynomial}.
-They showed among other things that if $c$ is a polynomial of degree $d,$ then $|\im(\phi)|$ is bounded from below by some constant $c(n,d)>0.$ Here we write $\phi=\phi_c.$ The key observation there is, by the area formula \eqref{areaformula} and Bezout's theorem, $|\im(\phi)|\geq C_d \int |\det D(\phi)|dvdt,$ and the latter integral is always at least $c(n)$ for some constant $c(n)>0.$ The difference of our approach is that instead of considering the integral of $|\det D\phi|$ in $(t,v),$ we consider integrals of $\det D\phi_t$ in $v$ for each $t,$ which produces the signed volume on the $t-$slice.
-The signed volume has the advantage that it can be defined for $c$ with very rough regularity (say continuous), because we can write it as the integral of the winding numbers.
+Let us come back to Theorem \ref{holderthm} and Theorem \ref{sobolevthm} where the regularity assumption of the Kakeya map is weaker than Lipschitz.
+The strategy is still proof by contradiction.
+We assume $\im(\phi)$ has zero Lebesgue measure.
+Then we use smooth maps to approximate H\"{o}lder continuous or Sobolev-regular Kakeya maps.
+We will eventually derive a contradiction using an isoperimetric inequality and the following key estimate:

-The strategy of proving Theorem \ref{holderthm}, \ref{sobolevthm} will be proof by contradiction.
-We suppose $\im(\phi)$ has zero Lebesgue measure.
-Then we use smooth maps to approximate H\"{o}lder continuous or Sobolev-regular Kakeya maps and use \eqref{666} together with Lemma \ref{lem1}, \ref{lem2} to derive a contradiction.
+One intuition for this to be true is that the inner integral is a polynomial in $t$ with leading term $t^{n-1}.$ This is very similar to an observation by Katz and Rogers in \cite{katz2018polynomial}.
+They showed that if $c$ is a polynomial of degree $d,$ then $|\im(\phi)|$ is bounded from below by some constant $c(n,d)>0.$ The key observation there is, by the area formula \eqref{areaformula} and Bezout's theorem, $|\im(\phi)|\geq C_d \int |\det (D\phi)|dvdt,$ and the latter integral is always at least $c(n)$ for some constant $c(n)>0.$ The difference in our approach is that instead of considering the integral of $|\det (D\phi)|$ in $(t,v),$ we consider the integral of $\int\det (D\phi_t)dv$ for each fixed $t.$ This is the signed volume on the $t$-slice and can be related to the winding number.